 - The Wondrous Workings of Planet Earth: Understanding Our World and Its Ecosystems by Rachel Ignotofsky – since I already have all these other resources, this is the one I am adding!
 So beautifully illustrated!!

 - Our Gathering placemats touch on CC-related science throughout the year.
 Check them out in our shop and effortlessly review and discuss memory work with your family during a morning time practice.
+We have some evergreen placemats, too.
+These go well with some of the science topics for this year: Oceans & Seas, and Brooks & Streams.

 - I am putting this amazing microscope system that attaches to a smart phone or tablet on my wish list!
 I can’t quite justify using it for this year’s science, but I can envision many years of fun science exploration for my kids with it!